mbaske/ml-agents-hyperparams/README.md

 ## Hyperparameter Tuning for Unity ML-Agents v0.5

-A batch runner for [Unity ML-Agents](https://github.com/Unity-Technologies/ml-agents) trainers.
+A batch runner for [Unity ML-Agents v0.5](https://github.com/Unity-Technologies/ml-agents/releases/tag/0.5.0a) trainers.

 ### How to use
 * Install the `mlagents` packages.